 As a public information officer at the University of Washington, I design and present media training workshops for scientists in the College of Engineering.
 These interactive workshops give researchers skills for talking about their research to reporters.

-At the University of Colorado Boulder, I taught middle school, high school, and college students.
-I also attended teaching and learning pedagogy courses.
-See the following list below for details:
+At the University of Colorado Boulder, I taught students of all ages.
+See the list below for some examples:

-- In the summer of 2015, I co-taught two biotechnology classes to high school students with Dr. Liz Specht through the CU Science Discovery program.
-These classes had a heavy laboratory component (students were taught basic molecular biology and biochemistry laboratory techniques) and included a visit to a local biotech company, a career panel with scientists in various stages of their careers, and independent projects where students designed their own organism to solve a global problem or debated on current ethical biotechnology issues.
+- Summer 2015 — I co-taught two biotechnology classes to high school students with Liz Specht through the CU Science Discovery program.
+These classes had a heavy laboratory component (students learned basic molecular biology and biochemistry laboratory techniques) and included a visit to a local biotech company, a career panel with scientists in various stages of their careers and independent projects where students designed their own organism to solve a global problem or debated on current ethical biotechnology issues.

-- From 2009-2015, I worked in the SMART program every summer.
+- 2009-2015 — I worked in the SMART summer program.
 Ever year, I worked with ~25 STEM undergraduate students.
 I designed and taught workshops for poster presentation skills, grant writing, and experimental design.
 I also advised individual students on scientific writing and oral presentation skills and assisted students with the development of three minute “elevator” speeches.

-- During the 2008-2009 school year, I was a teaching assistant for General Chemistry and Honors General Chemistry.
+- 2008-2009 — I was a teaching assistant for General Chemistry and Honors General Chemistry.
 As a General Chemistry TA, I was responsible for running recitation and helping the students with the lab activity.
 I had similar roles for the Honors General Chemistry position but I also wrote my own recitation materials and lab questions for each exam.